Kiwifuit/lithium/README.md

 > **Note**: This can *only* ran on a Windows machine due
 > to an OS-Specific encryption method.
 Support for Linux
 > and Mac is appreciated but I won't be implementing that anytime soon

+## Testing
+If you want to make sure that Lithium works on your system, you can run `cargo test`.
+Though, you need some prerequisites:

+* On the project root should be an SQLite database on `data/Profile 1/Login Data`
+  * You can copy the `Login Data` from Chrome's home folder on `%LOCALAPPDATA%\Google\Chrome`, it should be inside a `Profile x` where `x` is a number
+  * **Not complying will get you some errors in `db.rs`** >:DDDDDD
+* `cargo`, `rustc`, and the entire toolchain, of course
+* A good internet connection to grab the dependencies

 ## Features
 **For now, these features are all dead, nothing will change if you add them or not when building**